Meteorology

 Student Learning Outcomes

-- Students will be able to apply the basic concepts of thermodynamics to the atmosphere.
+- Students will be able to carry out supervised research in the field of atmospheric science.